-Management's Discussion and Analysis (Unaudited) Years ended June 30, 2016 and 2015
+Management's Discussion and Analysis (Unaudited) Years ended June 30, 2017 and 2016

 The Schools' budget is prepared in accordance with Virginia School Laws.
 The General Fund is the primary fund for the Schools.
-On a fund basis, General Fund expenditures (\$122.3 million) exceeded revenues and other financing sources (\$121.0 million) by \$1.3 million.
-The primary reason for the decline in fund balance is due to the payment of purchase orders issued in fiscal year 2015 but the goods and services were not delivered nor paid for until fiscal year 2016.
+On a fund basis, General Fund revenues (\$126.6 million) exceeded expenditures (\$126.4 million) by \$0.2 million.

-As compared to the original budget, actual intergovernmental revenue was approximately \$3.2 million less at June 30, 2016.
+As compared to the original budget, actual intergovernmental revenue was approximately \$1.1 million less at June 30, 2017.
 This was due primarily to a decrease in revenue required from the City and County.
 No amendments to the original revenue budget were made during the year.
-Regarding expenditures and other financing uses, the actual was approximately \$3.0 million less than the original budget.
+Regarding expenditures and other financing uses, the actual was approximately \$0.9 million less than the original budget.
 No amendments to the original expenditures budget were made during the year.